ingwersen-erik/dev-datatools/README.rst

    :description lang=en: Readme datatools.

 :abstract:
-    Package contains functions that help prepare dataframes, and can eb reutilized from project to project.
+    Package contains functions that help prepare dataframes, and can be reutilized from project to project.

 -------